darkroastedOld/Arduino-Lazer-Tag/README.md

 Next upload the code using the arduino ide.
 You might get an error saying that you dont have all the required libaries.
 Then you should download the IRremote libary created by Shirriff at the following link https://www.arduinolibraries.info/libraries/i-rremote

 After uploading the code and checking if it all works it is time to connect the battery.
-⚠️⚠️WARNING ⚠️⚠️ NEVER POWER THE ARDUINO USING BOTH THE BATTERY AND THE USB CALBE! this might overload your arduino and cause it to burn up
+⚠️⚠️WARNING ⚠️⚠️ NEVER POWER THE ARDUINO USING BOTH THE BATTERY AND THE USB CALBE! this might overload your arduino and cause it to burn or explode!

-Once your done with it all you can enclose it in a housing and go play with it
+Once your done with it you can enclose it in a housing and go play with it

 Have fun!

 # Future development ideas
 - 3d printing the housings to make them more stirdy
+- Use another arduino with multiple IR leds to create a type of grenade.
 - Use an esp8266 node mcu
   - Use an esp8266 node mcu instead of the arduino nano to make an app and connect your phone to the gun for extra statistics and game/team selection
-  - Use the node mcu's wifi to connect to local wifi and to a server on a computer or raspberry pi to count live statistics and maybe even live location data to see where your freinds are
+  - Use the node mcu's wifi to connect to local wifi and to a server on a computer or raspberry pi to count live statistics and maybe even live location data to see where your freinds are on the battlefield
+  - Create a smart grenade using the wifi on the node mcu to communicate to a button on the gun.

 # Credits
 Credits to the IRremote libary by Shirriff!
-More info on his libary can be found here https://www.arduinolibraries.info/libraries/i-rremote
+More info on his libary can be found here https://www.arduinolibraries.info/libraries/i-rremote Thanks to everyone who helped me out during this project